deepdrive/deepdrive/README.md

 #### Cloud

-We highly recommend Paperspace's ML-in-a-Box public template which already has Tensorflow installed and just requires
+We've tested on Paperspace's ML-in-a-Box Linux public template which already has Tensorflow installed and just requires

 ```
 python install.py
 ```

-If you run into issues, try starting the sim directly as Unreal may need to install some prerequisetes.
-The default location is in your user directory under <kbd>Deepdrive/sim</kbd>
+If you run into issues, try starting the sim directly as Unreal may need to install some prerequisetes (i.e. DirectX needs to be installed on the Paperspace Parsec Windows box).
+The default location of the Unreal sim binary is in your user directory under <kbd>Deepdrive/sim</kbd>.

 ## Usage